 — Aphorism 274, Friedrich Nietzsche, Beyond Good and Evil

-I had been planning to do this painting for some months after a reread of BG&E, when the image hit me like a lightning strike.
-Spring of 2018 I encountered a system of synchronicities around Unicorns, beyond only what was trending, including my all pervasive sense of depersonalization (ala Blade Runner’s replicants), attempts to be human (to find a way to justify my actions in the world, and to see to it that I do not become Peer Gynt, which is to say, Nobody)… Occasio was the goddess of chance, and she was bald except for a ponytail at the front of her scalp— one was supposed to attempt to seize her ponytail in order to seize advantage of the unique, decisive moment in space-time when all the salient events synchronize and make liberation possible, kairos.
-A unicorn’s horn, it being the same substance as hair, is surely a forelock if there ever was one, and it’s easy to identify this mythic creature as a manifestation of Occasio.
-Nietzsche’s own final decisive moment in life and self-determination was to desperately embrace a horse that was being mercilessly beaten by its owner in the street.
-The unicorn is realization and actualization and an embodiment of the universe declaring itself free.
+I had been planning to do this painting for some months after a reread of Beyond Good and Evil, when the image hit me like a lightning strike.
+Spring of 2018 I encountered a system of synchronicities around Unicorns, beyond only what was trending, including my all- pervading sense of depersonalization— feeling so much of the time like one of Blade Runner’s replicants— and attempts to be Human… to find a way to justify my actions in the world, and to see to it that I do not become Peer Gynt, which is to say, Nobody.
+The Unicorn dream of the Replicant is the dream prototype-symbol of Will incarnate: Occasio, or Kairos, was the ancient greco-roman spirit of chance and the decisive moment, bald except for a ponytail at the front of the scalp— on that rare, perhaps once in a lifetime of their flight past us, one was supposed to attempt to seize this ponytail in order to claim advantage of the unique, fleeting moment in space-time when all the salient events synchronize and make liberation possible, kairos.
+All the rest of life will just be a passage of chronos, the marking of historical time in the world of human affairs.
+A unicorn’s horn, it being the same substance as hair, is surely a forelock if there ever was one, and it’s easy to identify this mythic creature as a manifestation of Kairos.
+Nietzsche’s own final decisive moment in life and self-determination was to desperately embrace a horse that was being mercilessly beaten by its owner in the street, where onlookers stood and did nothing… for most anyone instead, they only ever await permission to take action, somnolent in the very real dream or waking life deferred, no prototype.
+With the freedom of surrender to the events of this exact moment, where to take hold of it is to let go of all else, horse, rider, the terrain, and all contingencies become inseparable.
+The Unicorn is actuation and actuality, no dream, but available to us here and now.
+The Unicorn is this illumination, realization, and embodiment of the universe declaring itself free.